 On a sunny day students can head up to the majestic expanse of Plymouth Hoe, taking in breathtaking views and busy blue water of Plymouth Sound.
 The Hoe hosts a number of major events each year including the MTV Crashes music festival and the British Firework Championships.
 Smeaton’s Tower lighthouse stands proudly on Plymouth Hoe and is one of the city’s most recognisable landmarks, you can even go up it.
 On a clear day the view from the Hoe is a breathtaking and memorable one.

 The laidback vibe of the city juxtaposes beautifully with rich cultural experiences.
-If you enjoy theatre, you’ll love Plymouth’s Theatre Royal: it’s the largest regional producing theatre in the UK, attracting some of the top touring shows in the country.
+If you enjoy theatre, you’ll love Plymouth’s Barbican Theatre and the Theatre Royal which the largest regional producing theatre in the UK, attracting some of the top touring shows in the country.
 The city is also home to the largest music and entertainment venue in the South West: Plymouth Pavilions.
 This imposing building hosts performances from top national and international musicians, plus comedy and dance performers.
 Art fans and history buffs will enjoy exploring the museums and galleries, discovering more about Plymouth’s history, as well as the work of local talent and internationally acclaimed artists.
 Plymouth is the cultural capital of Devon and Cornwall and hosts the annual British Firework Championships which guarantees an explosive night out.

 Prysm nightclub at the Barbican Leisure Park is a popular choice among students, whereas a slightly more mature crowd would choose Annabel’s Cabaret and Disco on the Barbican for their night out.
 PopWorld on Union Street offers revolving dancefloors and classic dancefloor-filling tunes, while the bars along the Barbican often pump out loud music and make room for revellers as the night marches on.